-My scientific interests are in the field of inference from empirical data, in particular machine learning and perception.
+My scientific interests are in the field of machine learning and inference from empirical data.
 In particular, I study kernel methods for extracting regularities from possibly high-dimensional data.
 These regularities are usually statistical ones, however, in recent years I have also become interested in methods for finding causal structures that underly statistical dependences.
-I have worked on a number of different applications of machine learning - if you work in data analysis, you get "to play in everyone's backyard."
+I have worked on a number of different applications of machine learning - in data analysis, you get "to play in everyone's backyard."
 Most recently, I have been trying to play in the backyard of astronomers and photographers.